Lucy-Mckenzie/Lucy-Mckenzie/README.md

 - Linkedin: https://www.linkedin.com/in/lucy-mckenzie-a08781317/
 - Email: Lucymckenzie62@gmail.com

-🌱 I’m currently learning Next.js, AWS, and Motion.Dev - converting a companies website from Wordpress to React.
+🌱 I’m currently doing a placement with an IPAS company, learning AWS, Docker, unit testing, and data structures and algorithms.
+Making connectors for APIs.